-- Once designated, the advisory committee shall oversee the student's progress.
-Changes in the membership of an advisory committee may be initiated by the student or committee members and are to be reported to all parties concerned.
-Committee members on leave are responsible, in consultation with the student, for securing substitutes.
+- Once designated, the graduate faculty advisor shall oversee the student's progress.
+Changes in the advisor may be initiated by the student or advisor and are to be reported to all parties concerned.
+An advisor on leave is responsible, in consultation with the student, for securing a substitute.

 - Graduate students and faculty have a shared responsibility to maintain a classroom atmosphere that is beneficial to learning.
 Instructors shall discharge their responsibilities in accordance with the guidelines established in the Faculty Code of Ethics and Conduct and the Ethics of Instruction.

-- Any evaluation placed in a student's official record or file shall be made available to the student in accordance with University guidelines and the Family Educational Rights and Privacy Act of 1974 (Public Law 93-380).
+- Any evaluation placed in a student's official record or file shall be made available to the student in accordance with University guidelines and the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).

 - As soon as it is determined that a student's performance or progress does not meet criteria for the graduate program in which the student is enrolled (see section 3 under "Matriculation," above), she/he and the Graduate School shall be notified in writing by the Graduate Program Director or designated representative.
 Recommendations for making up the deficiencies shall be included in the written notification.

 - The faculty of each graduate program shall establish a policy governing the passing of the Final Examination, oral and/or written, and a procedure whereby students may appeal an unfavorable decision.
 Copies of such policy and appeal procedures shall be filed in the Graduate School.

-- The nature and scope of the thesis (or its equivalent) shall be defined by the faculty of the graduate program and the advisory committee according to the professional and scholarly research standards of the discipline.
+- The nature and scope of the thesis (or its equivalent) shall be defined by the faculty of the graduate program and the advisory committee according to the professional and scholarly standards of the discipline.
 The faculty of the graduate program shall specify the acceptable style and form of the thesis in accordance with University guidelines for the preparation of theses.
 The Graduate School establishes and publishes standards for typing and reproduction and deadlines for acceptance.